Kim-Flores/Yelp/README.md

 # How It's Made:
 ### Tech used:
-HTML & CSS
-My task was to replicate the Yelp homepage with HTML and CSS.
+My task was to replicate the Yelp homepage with **HTML** and **CSS**.
 I was given a screenshot as reference and implemented media queries for responsiveness.

 ![Yelp Final](yelpimg.png)